naqsh01/jpetstore-6/README.md

 - At WeWork today [greg]
 - SDP-11797
 - Updated for a for a demo [shozab tag1]
+- - Updated for a for a demo [shozab tag1]

 ## Run on Application Server
 Running JPetStore sample under Tomcat (using the [cargo-maven2-plugin](https://codehaus-cargo.github.io/cargo/Maven2+plugin.html)).